vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 \end{align}
 $$

 The cost function represents how far away we are from the expected output.
 Our objective is to minimise this cost function, and we must look for ways we can do this.
-On examining the equation, we find that while $$Y$$ is fixed and given to us, $$\hat{Y}$$ is calculated through a series of matrix operations in the forward propagation algorithm using the input data $$X$$, the intermediate weight vectors between the neuron layers $$W^{(i)}$$ and the activation function $$\sigma$$.
-But $$X$$ is fixed, and we have already decided that our activation function is the sigmoid, which leaves us with one choice to minimize cost- modifying the synaptic weights.
+On examining the equation, we find that while $Y$ is fixed and given to us, $\hat{Y}$ is calculated through a series of matrix operations in the forward propagation algorithm using the input data $X$, the intermediate weight vectors between the neuron layers $W^{(i)}$ and the activation function $\sigma$.
+But $X$ is fixed, and we have already decided that our activation function is the sigmoid, which leaves us with one choice to minimize cost- modifying the synaptic weights.

 Our objective hence becomes minimising the cost function with respect to the synaptic weights in the network.
 Minimization of a function involves knowing the gradient of that function with respect to the independent variables.
 Since we have a function with several weights, our cost gradient vector becomes